mertdgn/CENG4217-Project/README.md

 # CENG4217-Project
 Python Scripts to benchmark SV Calling algorithms.

+illuminaBenchmark.py is used to benchmark to tardis, delly and manta.
+It runs these tools sequentally and performs some measuerements about resource usages.

+nanoporeBenchmark.py is used to benchmark to cuteSV, SVIM and Sniffles.
+It runs these tools sequentally and performs some measuerements about resource usages.

+VCF files and plots for measured data will be outputs.

+statsVCF.py is used to get statistics of different VCF files and write it to a single "result.txt" file.

 ### Requirements
 - Python 3
 - matplotlib, psutil and numpy libraries for python